Skip to main content

 Enhancing the Social Emotional Competencies of Infants and Young Children

 Infants and young children are in need of effective and efficient strategies and interventions to support their social-emotional development.
 This line of research focuses on evaluating interventions and examining the efficiency of delivering these interventions.
 The Pyramid Model for Promoting the Social-Emotional Competence of Infants and Young Children is an evidence-based framework that serves as the foundation for some of our work in this area.
-Recent projects include a study examining the effectiveness of peer coaches (Giordano, Calcagno, Wilhelm, Gil, & Eastin, 2020), a study describing enhanced outcomes when early childhood administrators participate in communities of practice (Giordano, Cornell, & Martin, 2017), and an examination of the impact of mask-wearing on young children’s ability to read the emotions of others (Giordano, et al., in 2022).
+In this area, we have examined the effectiveness of peer coaches (Giordano, et al., 2020), outcomes when early childhood administrators participate in communities of practice (Giordano, et al., 2017), and the impact of mask-wearing on young children’s ability to read the emotions of others (Giordano, et al., in 2022).
+We also looked at the impact of interprofessional programming on enhancing the developmental outcomes of young children born during the COVID-19 pandemic (Lee, et al., in press).

 Identifying and Addressing Barriers to Service for the Birth to Five Population

 Although research has indicated that interventions are more effective and cost less when they are implemented earlier, many children in the birth to five population are not getting the services that they need.
-My prior research looked specifically at barriers to early intervention services in the state of New Jersey (Giordano, 2008).
-Other projects in this area include a statewide examination of expulsion practices in the state’s community childcare programs (Giordano, 2019; Giordano, Vega, & Gubi, 2021).
-Analysis of the expulsion project data focused on racial disproportionality in suspension and expulsion practices (Giordano, Interra, Stillo, & Mims, 2020) and the relationship between program quality and expulsion (Giordano, Goldberg, Engleberg, & O’Kane, 2022), and follow-up work examined expulsion during the COVID-19 pandemic (Giordano, 2022).
+My early research looked specifically at barriers to early intervention services in the state of New Jersey (Giordano, 2008).
+Another important aspect of this area involves looking at early suspension and expulsion practices; this includes a statewide examination of expulsion practices in the state’s community childcare programs (Giordano, 2019; Giordano, et al.i, 2021), a description of racial disproportionality in early suspension and expulsion practices (Giordano, et al., 2020), an examination of the relationship between program quality and expulsion (Giordano, et al., 2022), and the description of expulsion trends prior to, during, and following the COVID-19 pandemic (Giordano, et al., 2022; Giordano, et al., 2024).
+We have also looked at the practice of soft expulsion in non-expulsion public school settings(Murphy et al., 2024; Hoffstein, et al., 2024).
 Research in this area will continue to discover various barriers to services and provide recommendations to improve systems to ensure eligible children are receiving the services they need.

 Promoting the Development of Professionals Equipped to Meet the Mental Health Needs of Infants & Young Children

 In order to properly serve children ages birth to five, there needs to be enough mental health professionals qualified to deliver these services.
 Currently, it is challenging to find psychologists who are willing and able to effectively work with infants and young children.
 This line of research investigates reasons why more psychologists are not looking to treat this population as well as develops strategies to effectively train more professionals to work with this group.
-Recently, we conducted a statewide study examining the services that licensed psychologists provide to children under five years of age (Giordano, LaTourette, O’Rourke, Baker, & Breene, 2021).
+A statewide study examining the services that licensed psychologists provide to children under five years of age (Giordano, et al., 2021) found a gap in these providers.
 Also included in this line of research are studies examining the process of teaching and learning and the effectiveness of various pedagogical strategies.

 Aaron A. Gubi, Ph.D.